CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 <h2><span style="color:SteelBlue">Parallel Text Sources</span></h2>

 <p>Many translations of the Bible have been made for less-resourced.
 When looking for data for a less-resourced languages, searching for a Bible translaion can be a good place to start.
-For preparing ood data for Joey NMT I used the "Jiosh Wechij O'ohana" and English (ISO code eng) to ood translation of the New Testament from Wycliffe Bible Translators, Inc. "Jiosh Wechij O'ohana" can be viewed through this link: https://ebible.org/find/details.php?id=oodNT
+For preparing ood data for Joey NMT I used the "Jiosh Wechij O'ohana" and English (ISO code eng) to ood translation of the New Testament from Wycliffe Bible Translators, Inc. "Jiosh Wechij O'ohana" can be viewed here: <a>https://ebible.org/find/details.php?id=oodNT</a>
 </p>

 <h2><span style="color:SteelBlue">Expected Format</span></h2>